dyutibarma/monochrome/_case-studies/2018-10-23-ecommerce-listing.md

   </div>
     <div class="w3-col w3-container m8">
       <h2>business problem</h2>
-      <p>URBN needs to plan for a listing ecosystem that better integrates Wish Lists and Hearting as complimentary features rather than separate and standalone products.</p>
+      <p>URBN needs to plan for a listing ecosystem that better integrates Wish Lists and Hearting as complementary features rather than separate and standalone products.</p>
       <p>Free People is being migrated onto the URBN Web white label platform; At the time, white label lacked the concept and functionality of hearting.</p>
       <h2>research</h2>
         <h3>user perspectives</h3>